SEO Visibility FAQ

 One reason is that that around 15 percent of the daily queries entered into Google have never been searched before.
 And these can also create traffic for a domain, even though the relevant keywords have not yet been included in the data for calculating SEO Visibility.

-Furthermore, other traffic can come from users who enter the URL by hand, traffic from links from other websites and – not to be forgotten – the paid traffic generated via advertisements like Google AdWords or Product Listing Ads (PLA).
+Furthermore, other traffic can come from users who enter the URL by hand, traffic from links from other websites and – not to be forgotten – the paid traffic generated via advertisements like Google Ads or Product Listing Ads (PLA).
 This all means that there are numerous factors that can influence a website’s traffic.
 Visits via the organic search results are highly significant, but still only one of several traffic sources.
 To be able to analyze the SEO Visibility not for the complete keyword set, but for individually-defined lists of keywords, Searchmetrics also offers the Project SEO Visibility.

 4. Special website focus